obc creamy layer

 Issuing Authority for OBC Certificate

 The authority issuing the OBC Non-Creamy Layer Certificate varies depending on your location in India.
 In most cases, it’s the Tahsildar of the relevant state government.
-However, the issuing authority can differ by state, so it’s advisable to check with your local government for the specific process.
+However, the issuing authority can differ by state, so checking with your local government for the specific process is advisable.

 Conclusion